Ways to Serve

 Matthew 25:35 …for I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me…

-Volunteers deliver dinner: a hot dish, salad/vegetables, side dish, and dessert to the location, and may simply drop the meal off or stay to help serve the clients.
+Volunteers provide and deliver dinner: a hot dish, salad/vegetables, side dish, and dessert to the location, and may simply drop the meal off or stay to help serve the clients.

 Communion Sunday Food Drive